-Campaigning for increased accessible peer-to-peer / friendship group support for young people suffering from trauma or crisis in their mental health.
+Campaigning for increased accessible peer-to-peer / friendship group support for young people suffering from trauma or crisis in their mental health and impacted by peer suicide.

 This campaign will focus on highlighting peer-to-peer / friendship group support as a key resource for young people suffering mental health trauma or crisis – especially where impacted by peer group suicide.

 We want to increase the visibility and ease of access to peer-to-peer support – as an alternative to the traditional helpline offer.
-Our experience of talking to Cal’s peer group is that what they really need is a relatable group where they can feel ‘understood’ and a sense of collective share and heal with trusted friends and peers of their own age group.
+Our experience of talking to Cal’s peer group is that what they really need is a relatable group where they can feel ‘understood’ and a sense of collective share and heal with trusted friends and peers of their own age group – especially following the loss of a friend and peer to suicide.

 Pleasecontact usif you would like to support us in this important campaign.